-Using the indexes above, the texture coordinates of the texel must be found so the 2D texture can be sampled, according to equations (4-5), where w and h are, respectively, the width and height of the texture, in texels.
+Using the indexes above, the texture coordinates of the texel must be found so that the 2D texture can be sampled, according to equations (4-5), where w and h are, respectively, the width and height of the texture, in texels.

 The purpose of equations (4-5) is to find the texture coordinates whose values represent the texel’s center, and with a nearest neighbor filter, the texel can be correctly retrieved from the texture.
 The obtained texel contains the correct character in one of its RGBA components.
-To finally find the ASCII code in the correct component, the calculation shown in equation (6) is done, being ichar mod 4 an index that goes from 0 to 3 due to the RGBA components, and char, the ASCII code we are looking for:
+To finally find the ASCII code in the correct component, the calculation shown in equation (6) is done, with ichar mod 4 an index that goes from 0 to 3 due to the RGBA components, and char, the ASCII code we are looking for:

 In the example shown in Figure 2, the expected result will be the code of the ‘X’ character.